 Later that afternoon we return to Donna for apricot schnapps, apricot cocktails and doughnuts oozing with – you guessed it – apricots.
 These famous fruits of the Wachau Valley are so revered that they have official EU protection, so it seems rude not to try them in all their delicious forms.

-As with all A-Rosa Danube river cruises, my journey finishes in Engelhartszell, where many choose to extend their cruise with a city break in nearby Passau.
+My Danube river cruise my finishes in Engelhartszell, where many choose to extend their cruise with a city break in nearby Passau.

 Final thoughts?
 It may not have the most glamorous fleet, but A-Rosa simply cannot be beaten for friendliness, homeliness and flexibility.
 I leave feeling warmer than after a tot of Hungarian schnapps, with a home-made A-Rosa rye loaf tucked safely under my arm.